alishahussain/team2/_posts/2023-12-1-Memory-Game.md

 </head>
 <body>
     <h1> Memory Game </h1>
     <p> Flip the cards until you find the matching pair, test your memory.
-See how long it takes you to do all 3 levels of diffuculty, or try just one! </p>
+See how long it takes you to do all 3 levels of difficulty, or try just one! </p>
     <div class="container">
         <div class="game-section">
             <div id="timer">Time: 0 seconds</div>